Ceelog/phpdoc-zh/src/ini/core.md

 > to *0* and thus *disable* the realpath cache.

 `doc_root` <span class="type">string</span>
 PHP's "root directory" on the server.
 Only used if non-empty.
-If PHP is configured with
-<a href="/ini/sect/safe-mode.html#ini.safe-mode" class="link">安全模式</a>,
-no files outside this directory are served.
 If PHP was not compiled with FORCE\_REDIRECT, you *should* set doc\_root if you are running PHP as a CGI under any web server (other than IIS).
 The alternative is to use the
 <a href="/ini/core.html#ini.cgi.force-redirect" class="link">cgi.force_redirect</a>
 configuration below.